-A delayed groundwater level of approximately 4 feet below the existing ground surface was recorded in boring B-2 about 24 hours after completion of the drilling operations.
+Groundwater was initially encountered during the drilling operations at depths ranging from 13 to 15 feet below the exiting surface within the borings performed at this site.
 It should be noted, that it is possible for a groundwater table to fluctuate depending upon climatic and rainfall conditions.
 It is recommended that the Contractor determine the actual groundwater levels at the site at the time of the construction activities.